 The professionals, thankfully, have a more optimistic view.
 According to a Wall Street Journal survey of 46 leading economists, 43 believe that we have entered a new economic era and that the saving trend is here to stay [source: Kalita].

-For lots more information on debt, personal finance and saving money, follow the links on the next page.
+For lots more information on debt, personal finance and saving money, follow the links below.